 top of page

-The Seiko 6139 automatic chronograph – a historical movement in its own right, like this 1969 Seiko 6139-6010 SpeedTimer "Deep Blue" chronograph here, on its original SpeedTimer bracelet – was one of the first automatic chronographs created and ranks with Zenith’s El Primero and Heuer’s Calibre 11.
+The Seiko 6139 automatic chronograph – a historical movement in its own right, like this full-serviced May 1969 Seiko 6139-6010 SpeedTimer "Deep Blue" automatic chronograph here, on its original stainless-steel SpeedTimer "railroad" bracelet - was the first automatic chronograph created, beating out the likes of Zenith’s El Primero and Heuer’s Calibre 11.

+Another aspect making this watch special?
 Seiko did their homework when they designed these deep blue dials, and pictures do not do these justice.
-These dials are simply amazing to behold in person, and this dial - with its light uniform patina'd sugar cube-like lume - is no different.
+These dials are simply amazing to behold in person, and this dial - with its sugar cube-like lume - is no different.

 Back in the 1970’s, Heuer and Zenith had taken hold of the entire sports watch industry by racing to become the first to produce an automatic chronograph.
 It has been widely debated who won, but in the background of this skirmish, Seiko quietly created one theirs at the same time, beating the Swiss at their own game – the Seiko Ref.
 6139.